 The coat of arms of the Constable de Montmorency and the date 1540 are on the south side, which was against the ground and is therefore remarkably well preserved.
 The north side, which is partially broken, features the coat of arms of Saint-Vincent Abbey.

 Return to the route de Condé.
-100m further on was a milestone, which was probably moved when roads were laid out in the seventeenth and eighteenth centuries, and whose face with the coat of arms of the Constable de Montmorency, which looks very similar to the previous milestone, is in the Musée de la Vènerie, in the room on the Halatte forest.
+100m further on was a milestone, which was probably moved when roads were laid out in the seventeenth and eighteenth centuries, and whose face with the coat of arms of the Constable de Montmorency, which looks very similar to the previous milestone, is in the Musée de la Vènerie in Senlis, in the room on the Halatte forest.

 Continue for another 260m to the Saint-Maurice crossroads.